 The School of Law's goal of developing a strong national reputation as a vibrant educational institution with excellent teaching and a curriculum designed to prepare its graduates for modern practice is consistent with the key performance parameter of teaching excellence.
-The recent hiring of excellent classroom teachers, and changes in curriculum to emphasize the skills and knowledge needed for transition into practice, indicate progress in this regard.
+The on-going hiring of excellent classroom teachers, and changes in curriculum to emphasize the skills and knowledge needed for transition into practice, indicate progress in this regard.

 The goal of developing a strong national reputation for scholarship quality and productivity is consistent with that key parameter of the University.
-Three faculty are finalizing books for major University presses, several are drafting major national casebooks, and a number of faculty have been invited over the past year to present papers at well-respected law schools.
+Three faculty in the past year finalized books for major University presses, several published major national casebooks, and a number of faculty have been invited over the past year to present papers at well-respected law schools.
 The respect given by other academics to South Carolina faculty for their scholarship is a significant indicator of progress, along with the number of books and articles published in major law reviews.

 Law School faculty continue to serve in major roles on national and state law reform projects regarding non-profit organizations, commercial law, and probate law.
-The dean recently was appointed to an ABA Task Force on the Financing of Legal Education.
+The dean serves on an ABA Task Force on the Financing of Legal Education.
 Other faculty have raised law school involvement in key state and local advisory and service roles, advancing the service parameter of the University.
-Active consideration is being given to the effective use of technology and other assets to ensure sustainability of programs.
+The Center on Professionalism is establishing a significant presence in the national discussion of the future impact of technology on delivery of legal services.